dotnet/docs-maui/docs/user-interface/pop-ups.md

 await DisplayAlert("Alert", "You have been alerted", "OK");
 ```

-The alert is displayed modally:
+The alert is displayed modally, and once dismissed the user continues interacting with the app:

 :::image type="content" source="media/pop-ups/simple-alert.png" alt-text="Screenshot of an alert dialog with one button.":::

-This example does not collect information from the user.
-The alert displays modally and once dismissed the user continues interacting with the app.

 The `DisplayAlert` method can also be used to capture a user's response by presenting two buttons and returning a `bool`.
 To get a response from an alert, supply text for both buttons and `await` the method: